PhilipBox/Conductor_Instrument/README.md

  <br><br>

-### This project was progressed in Robotics Engineering lecture at Gachon University, Department of Software.
+### This project was progressed in Robotic Programming lecture at Gachon University, Department of Software.